carmelag/graphql-cursor-pagination/README.md

 __Connection Type__ is made of a list of __Edge Type objects__ and a __PageInfo Type object__.
 The __Edge Type__ is made of a list of __node__ and a __cursor__ value.

-In this new scenario the *ArtworkType* represents a node of this structure.
+In this new scenario, the *ArtworkType* represents a node of this structure.
 In GraphQL you can navigate through the edges to all the nodes of the application to discover their values.
 The cursor acts like a pointer that indicates the place where starting the exploration and the pageInfo object tells you if there are further nodes to discover or if you are at the end of the edge.

 Let's go adding the new types to the schema.